asos-conradannan/vscode-pm-course-part2-mcps/4.2-confluence-integration/SCRIPT.md

 Scenario: Sprint planning needs context from multiple sources

-STOP: Ask me: "Search Confluence for all pages about 'checkout optimization' in the last 6 months, then create a summary document with key findings"
+STOP: Ask me: "Search Confluence for all pages about 'checkout optimisation' in the last 6 months, then create a summary document with key findings"

 USER: Types command